mroth/emojitracker/README.md

 Then, set `REDISTOGO_URL` environment variable via `.env` to be the full URI of the production redis instance (get it from @mroth if you are a developer on this project).

-Note, if you do this, **DO NOT RUN THE STREAMER PROCESS** as it will risk corrupting our production data, just run the *web component only* with `foreman start web`.
+Note, if you do this, **DO NOT RUN THE FEEDER PROCESS** as it will risk corrupting our production data, just run the *web component only* with `foreman start web`.

 ## Production setup
 For heroku: